mlimberg/BYOBackend/api-documentation/endpoints/reps/get api_v1_reps_id_remaining.md

 * ID (integer)

 ## Return format
-* Returns a rep object with an added `years-left` property stating how many years they have left until the next election.
+* Returns a rep object with an added `years-left` property stating how many years they have left until the next election

 ## Errors